Yes, You Can Teach English Abroad Without a College Degree!

 4. South Korea

 That’s right!
 This European country is more flexible than some others when it comes to degree requirements.
 And what’s not to love about Italy, home of bucket-list cities like Milan, Venice, Rome and Florence, all with a strong demand for TEFL teachers.
 While you may not need a degree in this stunning Mediterranean teaching location, TEFL certification earned in a traditional classroom, rather than online, is often preferred.
+Check out this interview with a teacher in Italy!

 Other Countries Worldwide

-Finally, also keep in mind that there are often opportunities to teach at short-term English immersion camps in countries worldwide, and these kinds of positions don’t usually require a degree.
+Finally, keep in mind that there are often opportunities to teach at short-term English immersion camps in countries worldwide, and these kinds of positions don’t usually require a degree.
 Summer teaching jobs like these can be in regions like Asia or Western Europe that usually have a strict degree requirement when hiring teachers.